 Our first trial successfully incorporated the red Solo cup—a material not recycled in the U.S. and not used in fabric—into a fiber that can be manufactured on industrial machinery.
 Our materials have been lab tested and woven and knit into fabric samples.

-This year, we are applying our technology to other types of recyclable plastics.
-Our newest materials are made from recycled ocean plastics and Solo cups.
+We have also applied our technology to other types of plastic.
+Our newest materials are made from recycled ocean plastics and fishing nets.
 Both materials are naturally dyed by their recycled inputs, eliminating one of the most polluting steps in the fabric manufacturing process.